eclipse-archived/codewind-filewatchers/DEVELOPING.md

 This will produce a `filewatcherd-node_(version).tar.gz` file.

-#### B) Setup a VSCode Development environment
+#### B) Setup a VS Code Development environment

-Follow the [Developing VSCode instructions](https://github.com/eclipse/codewind-vscode/blob/master/DEVELOPING.md) to setup a VSCode development environment that contains the Codewind VSCode extension source.
+Follow the [Developing VS Code instructions](https://github.com/eclipse/codewind-vscode/blob/master/DEVELOPING.md) to setup a VS Code development environment that contains the Codewind VS Code extension source.

-#### C) Install the new `filewatcher.tar.gz` into VSCode
+#### C) Install the new `filewatcher.tar.gz` into VS Code
 ```
 cd (path to git repository from step B)/codewind-vscode/dev
 npm uninstall codewind-filewatcher
 npm install (path to `filewatcherd-(version).tar.gz` from step A)
 ```

-#### D) Launch VSCode
+#### D) Launch VS Code

-Restart VSCode.
+Restart VS Code.
 Then, hit F5 to launch the debugger.
-It should build, compile, and start the Codewind VSCode extension.
-See [DEVELOPING.md](https://github.com/eclipse/codewind-vscode/blob/master/DEVELOPING.md) for additional information on launching a VSCode extension.
+It should build, compile, and start the Codewind VS Code extension.
+See [DEVELOPING.md](https://github.com/eclipse/codewind-vscode/blob/master/DEVELOPING.md) for additional information on launching a VS Code extension.